Stock Market Timeline

-1. Do you receive a guaranteed increase every year?
+1. Do you receive guaranteed growth every year?

-Plans receive a guaranteed increase every year – your statements always have good news, and no ugly surprises
+With this strategy, you receive a guaranteed increase every year – your statements always have good news, and no ugly surprises.

-During 2008, the third worst in history for the stock market, the policies used for the Bank On Yourself concept received their contractually guaranteed increase, plus a dividend.
-See an example here of how one of these policies grew in 2008, while the stock market plunged
+During 2008, the third worst in history for the stock market, the policies used for the Bank On Yourself method received their contractually guaranteed increase, plus a dividend.
+See an example here of how one of these policies grew in 2008, while the stock market plunged.

 Stocks and Mutual Funds

-Over the last 80 years, the Dow was in a stall that lasted 12-25 years 65% of the time (as the stock market timeline charts also reveal)
+Over the last 90 years, the Dow was in a stall that lasted 12-25 years 65% of the time (as the stock market timeline charts also reveal).

 2. Is your principal protected during a market correction?

-No loss of principal due to a market downturn
+No loss of principal when there is a market downturn.

 Stocks and Mutual Funds